dols30/WebtiCode/README.md

+# WebtiCode Learning Platform

+A modern web development learning platform with course management, user dashboard, interactive UI, and content management.

+## Features

+- Course catalog with filtering capabilities
+- User authentication system
+- Interactive dashboard for enrolled courses
+- Responsive design for all devices
+- Modern UI with Tailwind CSS and shadcn/ui components
+- Theme customization with light and dark modes

+## Technologies Used

+- Next.js
+- TypeScript
+- Tailwind CSS
+- React
+- Shadcn UI

+## Deployment

+The application is deployed on Vercel at: https://webticode.vercel.app

 # WebtiCode - Web Development Learning Platform

 A modern web development learning platform built with Next.js, React, and Tailwind CSS.